flutter/website/src/docs/testing/best-practices.md

 Some general rules when applying specific effects:

 * Use the [**Opacity**]({{site.api}}/flutter/widgets/Opacity-class.html)
-  widget only when necessary, but if you must use it, add a RepaintBoundary right below Opacity in the widget tree to prevent unnecessary calls to `saveLayer()`.
+  widget only when necessary.
 See [Transparent image]({{site.api}}/flutter/widgets/Opacity-class.html#transparent-image) in the Opacity API page for an example of applying opacity directly to an image, which is faster than using the Opacity widget.
-* **Clipping** doesn’t call `saveLayer()` (unless explicitly requested with `Clip.antiAliasWithSaveLayer()`) so these operations aren’t as expensive as Opacity, but clipping is still costly, so use with caution.
+* **Clipping** doesn’t call `saveLayer()` (unless explicitly requested with `Clip.antiAliasWithSaveLayer`) so these operations aren’t as expensive as Opacity, but clipping is still costly, so use with caution.
 By default, clipping is disabled (`Clip.none`), so you must explicitly enable it when needed.